 - The 5 components of physical fitness

-For most fitness studios the weight loss challenge is a standard event.
+For most fitness studios, a weight loss challenge is a standard event.

 And the reason for this is that it works!

-Some great ideas for programmes and challenges include
+Some great ideas for programs and challenges include

 - 8 Week Physical Health Programmes